 Two words: antelope antlers.

 Silent Night, Deadly Night starts with a RAPE and MURDER that involves PARENTS at the hand of SANTA on CHRISTMAS.
 The kids are then raised in an ORPHANAGE including one terribly mean NUN who emphasizes the need for all things bad to receive proper PUNISHMENT.

 The movie mixes religion, murder, teen sex, babysitting, mental institutions, and SANTA CLAUS.
 It’s enough to make any kid not want to watch another scary movie.

 We had no idea that the film had been pulled from theaters due to a controversy over its basic premise (Man in Santa Suit Kills).
 We just knew we were getting away with something, since we mostly had strict parents but somehow were alone with a VHS copy of an R-rated slasher flick.

 But eventually, we all did.
 Every sleepover became a trip to the video store (RIP).
 Sleepaway Camp, Candyman, The Exorcist (we were all Catholic or Greek Orthodox, so the religious films really worked for us)…

-And then I grew up, became more afraid of local news, political scheming, and Nancy Grace stories, and I lost my scary movie interest…until Rob Zombie came along.
+And then I grew up, became more afraid of local news, political scheming, and Nancy Grace stories, and I lost a little of my zest for horror… until Rob Zombie came along with a certain film in 2003.
 Loyal readers/podcast listeners will learn more about that soon enough.